 I need to travel for my hospital stay

-Plan ahead to arrange travel and any accommodation you might need before you are admitted to hospital.
+Plan ahead to arrange travel and any accommodation you might need before you are admitted to hospital or attend an appointment.
 The National Travel Assistance programme may be able to assist.

 Accommodation / Te Whare Whānau

 Information pamphlets are found at the Enquiries Desk, Dunedin Hospital and on the wards at Wakari Hospital.
 Hospital social workers are available to assist.
 See specific hospitals for further information.

 It is advisable to arrange for a family member or friend to take you to the hospital or use public transport.
 There is no parking available for inpatients at the hospital.
 You will also need to arrange transport home after your hospital stay.

 National Travel Assistance (NTA) is a government-provided scheme that means eligible patients may be able to claim for travel and accommodation costs relating to their care.
 It is aimed at patients who need to travel long distances, or frequently, for their care.
 See the full eligibility criteria, and the current reimbursement rates, at National Travel Assistance – Te Whatu Ora - Health New Zealand

 To register for NTA support, please contact your local NTA coordinator.